3 Steps when assembling a Wind Farm, a modern problem and the Airpes’ solution to it

 Image above: tower assembly using cranes

 Wind energy sector is creating bigger wind turbines (in height and rotor diameter) for the simple reason that the higher you go in the sky the most stable and powerful the winds are.
 This means that given a specific spot, a higher and bigger rotor will generate more energy that a smaller one.
-However, this increase in the size of the structures meant new challenges in logistics and assembly methods for engineers:
+However, this increase in the size of the structures meant new challenges in logistics and assembly methods for engineers.

-- Had to be moved in-place which takes a lot of time and money
+This high-tonnage crane had to be moved in-place which takes a lot of time and money

 Image above: blades are transported for its assembly

-Airpes solution: craneless assembly of rotor and blades
+The Airpes solution: craneless assembly of rotor and blades

 When the tower and gondola are correctly assembled it is the turn to lift the rotor and then the blades.
 A few years ago, when wind turbines were relatively small -which is less and less common- the rotor would be mounted with the blades already attached, but today we have large and heavy wind turbines, so lifting the rotor with its three blades already attached is an impossible task.
 It is a very large structure: tens of tons of weight that must be lifted to more than 100 meters high.